maximilianfeldthusen/Basic-Secure-Kernel-Module/README.md

 Would you like help adding cryptographic operations to this TPM module?

-xxxxxxxxxx

-Sure! **TPM command structures** are fundamental to communicating with a **Trusted Platform Module (TPM)** and executing security-related tasks, such as encryption, authentication, and key management.
+**TPM command structures** are fundamental to communicating with a **Trusted Platform Module (TPM)** and executing security-related tasks, such as encryption, authentication, and key management.
 TPM commands follow a standardized format defined by the **TPM 2.0 specification**, ensuring compatibility across hardware and software implementations.

 ### **1. TPM Command Structure Format**
 Each TPM command consists of a **header** and a **payload**, structured as follows: